 What's the right size?

-There are 2 sizes available but in general terms, you should choose the one that is big enough to hold the amount of paint you need for at least one session of painting.
+There are 2 sizes available but in general terms, you should choose the one that is big enough to hold the amount of colors you need for at least one session of painting.

-Green Stuff World palettes have 2 perfect sizes to choose from.
+Green Stuff World wet palette is produced in 2 perfect sizes to choose from.

-In any case, since paints last much longer fresh, if there are no space problems in your desk or paint station, the best option will be to use the large palette and make sure.
+In any case, since paints last much longer fresh, if there are no space problems in your desk or painting station, the best option will be to use large versions and make sure.